mlynch/mlynch.github.com/_posts/2012-11-25-2012-are-you-driven-by-belief.markdown

 It's amazing what things like Reddit are doing to bring enlightenment to more people around the world.
 I want to help make Science more appreciated in our society and a bigger driver of behavior in government and daily life.

-I believe in that understanding how the world works makes us more conscious of how our actions impact everything around us, and help us explain things that were previously mysterious.
+I believe that understanding how the world works makes us more conscious of how our actions impact everything around us, and help us explain things that were previously mysterious.

 We don't have to look far for examples where a lack of understanding of science has had severe negative impacts on our society and ecosystems.